TAIA is governed by a Board of Directors. The following are currently members of the Board of Directors:

 Prior to joining TRS in 2006, Mr. Gilbert held various positions within Unum Investment Management, the investment arm of Unum Insurance Group.
 Brad holds a B.B.A. in Finance from The University of Texas at Austin and is a CFA and CAIA Charter holder.

-Ms. Riley is the Chief Executive Officer of Texas Alternative Investments, a group which focuses on fostering growth and advancing the development of Texas’ alternative investment community through support, education and networking.
-She has over eight years of experience in both the non-profit and financial services industries and has been a strategic advisor to both international and domestic non-profits in the UK and US.
+Sarah Riley is the Director and Head of Association Partnerships at the Managed Funds Association.
+Previously, she was the President and CEO of TAIA.
+She has ten years of experience in both the non-profit and financial services industries and has been a strategic advisor to both international and domestic non-profits in the UK and US.
 She was previously at the HTB Group, a boutique consultancy that advised corporate foundations, high net worth individuals and executives on their philanthropic efforts.
 She attended the University of Nebraska where she studied Political Science and History.